NZ banks introducing major change to online banking

 New Zealand banks are making major changes to online banking this week.

-From Friday, Kiwis will be able to transfer money between different banks without a delay, seven days a week - including public holidays.
+From Friday, Kiwis will be able to transfer money between different banks seven days a week - including public holidays.

-Payments NZ confirmed ASB, Bank of China, BNZ, ANZ, Citi, HSBC, ICBC, Kiwibank, Westpac and TSB will all be making the switch to allow instant bank transfers.
+Payments NZ confirmed ASB, Bank of China, BNZ, ANZ, Citi, HSBC, ICBC, Kiwibank, Westpac and TSB will all be making the switch to allow the transfers, as will The Cooperative Bank.

 The move to 365-day payments will impact direct credit transactions, direct debits, automatic payments, and bill payments.